 How To Measure Brake Pedal Ratio

 When the brake pedal (or clutch pedal) is too hard to push, driving your car becomes not only difficult, but downright dangerous.
 Disc brake conversions are great, but even converting to a power-assist braking system can alter the feel of the brake pedal, and not all vehicles are capable of using power brakes, so ensuring that the pedal ratio is correct is paramount to practical and safe operation of the vehicle.
-This is a common theme for customized cars, one that is too often ignored.
+This is a common theme for customized cars and race cars, one that is too often ignored.

 A common misunderstanding with master cylinders is selecting the right one.
 The main issue with manual brake master cylinders is that the larger the cylinder bore, the harder it is to press.
 This is due to the fact that there is more fluid in front it.
 The rule of thumb for manual brakes is no larger than 1”, with 7/8” being optimum for factory-type master cylinders.
 Power-assist master cylinders have a lot of help to move that piston, so they use a larger cylinder bore.
 Do not use a power master cylinder in a manual application.

 Even with the correct master cylinder, the brake pedal ratio is the biggest factor in pedal effort.
 Pedal ratio difference in length between the pivot (fulcrum) of the pedal to the pushrod hole (Y) and the fulcrum to the center of the brake pedal (X).
 A power system should have a ratio between 4 and 5:1, where a manual system should be between 5 and 7:1.
 Consider this- a master cylinder with a 1-inch bore and a brake pedal ratio of 6:1 with 100 pounds of pedal pressure yields 600 pounds of pressure at the master cylinder.
 Cut that brake pedal ratio to 4:1, and the pressure at the master drops to just 400 pounds with the same effort, that is a significant difference.